WRGB: WRGB

-In 1942, General Electric opted to end experimental broadcasts and begin commercial programming.
-While the call WGY-TV was available, the company applied for and received a call letter change to WRGB, in honor of pioneering electric engineer Walter Ransom Gail Baker.
+In 1942, W2XB opted to end experimental broadcasts and begin commercial programming.
+While the call sign WGY-TV was available, the company applied for and received the call sign WRGB, in honor of pioneering electric engineer Walter Ransom Gail Baker.
+WRGB signed on for the first time as a commercial station on February 26, 1942; becoming the second outside of New York City (after WPTZ in Philadelphia, now KYW-TV) and the fourth overall in the United States.
 The station moved into a state-of-the-art studio on Washington Avenue in Schenectady.
 It was the first building in the nation specifically designed for television.

 In 1948, WRGB took on secondary affiliations with the three other networks in operation (CBS, ABC, and DuMont).
 At the time of the announcement, the station only broadcast for 28 hours a week.
 On January 4, 1954, it moved from channel 4 to channel 6 to alleviate interference from WNBC-TV (then known as WRCA-TV) and Boston's WBZ-TV, and increased its radiated power approximately fourfold to 93,000 watts.
 WRGB dropped its secondary affiliations when WCDA (channel 41, now WTEN on channel 10) and WTRI (channel 35, now WNYT on channel 13) took the ABC and CBS affiliations respectively.
 From 1939 till 1957, the station's studio were located on Washington Avenue in downtown Schenectady.
 In 1957, WRGB moved to its current studio on Balltown Road on the line between Niskayuna and Schenectady; the old studio is currently occupied by Schenectady County Community College.

 The longest-running locally produced children's television show, Freihofer's Breadtime Stories was broadcast on the station starting November 21, 1949.
 WRGB produced two of the longest-running locally produced programs in television history: a quiz show called Answers Please and a bowling program entitled TV Tournament Time.
 After the cancellation of both by the late-1980s, WRGB's local programming has been variable and erratic, ranging from a local home shopping show to a weekly video countdown done with Top 40 stations WFLY and (later) WKKF.

 In 1979, General Electric almost filed to sell WRGB to Group Six Broadcasting during a proposed General Electric merger with Cox Broadcasting, with Group Six being led by the station's general manager and vice president James J. Delmonico, which paid $24 million, but the deal apparently fell through due to a lack of FCC approval.